September 2023 Foster Bitton

 Don Byers, Rudy Roth, Dean Cox, Ric Lewallen, and their spouses had their annual get-together in Orange Beach, AL this year, where they watched the Blue Angels practice and toured the Naval Aviation Museum at Pensacola NAS.
 They strolled along the beach, ate seafood, and serenaded life, because that’s what mentally healthy retirees do.

 Bob Thompson and Joe Debes celebrated their birthdays in the British Virgin Islands, and they invited Ed Zerambo, Jerry Wallace, Duke Buhyoff, Bill Taylor, Bud Calloway, and John Fritz, who all swapped the “6” as the first number of their age for a “7” this year, to join them.
 Anyone who knows Bob and Joe realizes they don’t have the management skills to organize anything greater than a shoe closet, so it comes as no surprise that their wives, Cheryl and Melissa, made it happen.
 They’re undoubtedly keepers, even if they have questionable tastes in husbands.
+(Additional Photos Below)

 Overachieving Offspring: Tim and Jan Murphy flew to Kunsan in May to watch their son, Barry, take command of the 8th Fighter Wing.
 Also in attendance were their daughter, Megan, and her husband, Col Paul Davidson, who is the Vice Commander of the 51st FW at Osan.
 Need anything from Korea?
 Contact Tim.

 Larry and Melinda Bryant were present when their son, Philip, took command of the 582nd Helicopter Group at FE Warren AFB.
-During the last few months, they also welcomed grandchild #10, attended their daughter’s wedding in Sisters, OR, and had a family reunion where all of their married and gainfully employed children, including one who runs an ethical sewing business in Kathmandu, Nepal, and their grandchildren, attended.
+During the last few months, they also welcomed grandchild #10, attended their daughter’s wedding in Sisters, Oregon, and had a family reunion where all of their married and gainfully employed children, including one who runs an ethical sewing business in Kathmandu, Nepal, and their grandchildren, attended.

 Newlyweds Bob Hickcox & Marge Terhaar